 Addiction Studies Minor

 This 19-21 credit minor in Addiction Studies prepares students for employment in addiction prevention programs and services.
-Upon completion of the minor, students will have met the New York State Office of Alcoholism and Substance Abuse Services (OASAS) education training requirements for Credentialed Prevention Specialist (CPS) and Credentialed Prevention Professional (CPP).
+Upon completion of the minor, students will have met the New York State Office of Addiction Services and Supports (OASAS) education training requirements for Credentialed Prevention Specialist (CPS) and Credentialed Prevention Professional (CPP).
 Supervised work experience (2,000 hours for CPS; 4,000 hours for CPP) and a passing score on the International Certification and Reciprocity Consortium (ICRC) exam is required before full certification is awarded by OASAS.

 |Information Subject to Change|